dimsumenjoyer/cis153Projects/cis153project2_readme.md

 since it later gets defined in the while loop.
 In the function menu, I don't understand why I had to set option to a integer because, later on, option is defined as the integer of an input.

+I didn't use any arguments in my generate_username function because I defined first and last names inside that function, but I believe that this is minor.

+I also didn't make it so that when someone makes an account, they have to enter their password twice.
+I didn't do it because I feel lazy and I rather focus on my calculus 1 and Mandarin classes.